Alnylam Pharmaceuticals Earnings Call Transcripts

 -

-FDA approved Amvuttra for ATTR cardiomyopathy, making it the only approved therapy for both polyneuropathy and cardiomyopathy.
-HELIOS-B data showed reduced mortality and hospitalizations, strong safety, and infrequent dosing.
-Launch ramp is expected in H2 2025, with broad payer access and ongoing innovation.
+FDA approved Amvuttra for cardiomyopathy of ATTR amyloidosis, making it the only therapy for both polyneuropathy and cardiomyopathy.
+HELIOS-B data showed significant reductions in mortality and CV events, with a strong safety profile and infrequent dosing.
+Launch impact is expected in the second half of 2025, with broad payer access and patient support programs.

 -